Page Reviewed / Updated - Apr. 2015

 The DC Office of Aging offers a single Medicaid waiver that is relevant to aging District residents; the Elderly and Persons with Disabilities Waiver, more commonly referred to as the EPD Waiver.
 This waiver is intended to allow beneficiaries who would otherwise require nursing home care to receive care services outside of that environment and to remain living in their homes or communities.

 Medicaid waivers, unlike Medicaid, are not entitlement programs.
 Each waiver is approved with a limited number of available slots.
 In previous years, a waiting list has existed for the EPD Waiver.
-In 2013, the number of available slots has been increased to 4,660.
+In 2015, the number of available slots is over 4,600.
 It is unclear whether this expansion will eliminate the wait list entirely.
 However if it does not, this increase will dramatically shorten the waiting period.

 EPD Waiver qualifications consider both the functional ability and the financial status of the applicant.
 Candidates must have a medically documented need for nursing home level care and be over 65 years of age or over 18 and be officially disabled.

 Finally, another option exists for persons over the Medicaid financial limits.
-An applicant can be considered "medically needy" and can qualify for Medicaid if their medical expenses exceed their incomes even though their incomes exceed the Medicaid limits.
+An applicant can be considered "medically needy" and can qualify for Medicaid if their medical expenses exceed their incomes even though their incomes are over the published DC Medicaid limits.